-I tried to watch the 2016 Tour de France but lost interest after the first week.
-I miss the panache and personal style of cyclists from my childhood (now, I barely can distinguish one game piece competitor from the next).
-I much prefer the era of leather hairnets, wool jerseys, lace up cycling shoes, campy parts, and steel frames with chrome accents.
-In lieu of a $29 streaming media packaging, I’m going to browse through these vintage European matchstick covers from my favorite print ephemera archivist, Pillpat.
-Head over to her vintage matchbox and matchboxes set on flickr to pick your own team.
+I tried watching the 2016 Tour de France but lost interest after the first week.
+I miss the panache and personal style of cyclists from the past.
+Now, I can barely distinguish one game piece from the next (logos, lego shaped helmets and mirrored shades drown out the personalities of the individual riders.
+I much prefer the era of leather hairnets, wool jerseys, lace up cycling shoes, Campagnolo parts, and steel bike frames with pinstripe detailing around the lugs or chrome forks and seat stays.
+In lieu of a $29 streaming media packaging, I’m now browsing through vintage European matchstick covers from my favorite print ephemera archivist, Pillpat.
+Head over to her vintage matchbox and matchboxes set on flickr to pick the riders for your own personal peloton.

 I dream of a sports channel that broadcasts sporting events from the past.
 While I’m aloof to the running of the 100th edition of the Tour de France, I’d love to watch 50 year old coverage of the race.
 While I cannot provide you with live footage of the 1963 tour, here is some print ephemera and vintage figurines (via the Spoke Sniffer archives) for restaging your own race.
 If you prefer moving images, I recommend you watch the greatest cycling film ever made: Louis Mallee’s short documentary, Vive Le Tour (1962).